DalgoT4D/dalgot4d.github.io/UI4T.md

 ## Editing

-Editing an operation node means, updating its configuration.
-We don't allow editing the type of the operation which means `drop` operation remains a `drop` after updating too.
-All you can do is change the columns being dropped.
+Editing an operation node means updating its configuration.
+We do not allow editing the _type_ of the operation i.e. a `drop` operation must remain a `drop` operation; only the columns being dropped can be changed.

-Once you edit the node, the dbt sql on the disc is updated and the input coliumns for the next operation are updated.
+Once a node is edited, the dbt sql on disc is updated and the input coliumns are updated for the next operation only.
 We do not propagete changes downstream.
 The user has to do this manually editing one operations after the other till they reach end of the chain.

 Editing at the source vs editing in the middle of chain differs in the fact that for the former case we also need to make sure the source edges (inputs) are preserved.
-This is done by making sure key  `config->input_models` inside `config` json column for `OrgDbtOperation` is copied over & not overwrriten while updating.
+This is done by making sure the `config->input_models` inside the `config` column for `OrgDbtOperation` is copied over & not overwrriten while updating.

 Propagating changes downstream to the entire pipeline is more complicated.
-Lets take an example of a chain with two operations, drop followed by a replace.
-So the chain would look something like `src1 -> drop -> rename -> table1`.
-Lets say in the drop operation we defined a configuration to remove columns `["col1", "col2"]`.
-Then in next replace operation, lets say renamed `"col3" -> "col3_new"`.
-In a scenario, where one edits the `drop` operation to now drop an additional `col3`, it is impossible for the system to propagate this downstream because now it doesn't which column they (user) might want to rename instead of `col3`.
+Let's take an example of a chain with two operations, drop followed by a replace:

+   `src1 -> drop -> rename -> table1`

+Assume the `drop` operation is configured to remove the columns `["col1", "col2"]`, and in the following `replace` operation we rename `"col3" -> "col3_new"`.

+Now if one edits the `drop` operation to drop column `col3`, the change cannot be propagated downstream, because `col3` no longer exists to be renamed.